 GATE Students: GATE identified students is not a factor in course admittance.

-Math Placement is determined based upon a combination of Math Portfolios, CAASSP Scores, Teacher Recommendation and Grades.
+Math Placement should be based upon a combination of data points, this should include: Math Portfolios, CAASSP Scores, Teacher Recommendations and Grades.
 Reminder that the goal of the middle school is to build a solid foundation in math, pushing a child to fast can create gaps in understanding and lead to additional academic concerns in high school potentially jeopardizing competitiveness for University Acceptance.